U.S. Marine general keeps 'careful eye' on F-35 spare parts

 If the first F-35 squadron passes its review next month, officials could send it overseas to drop laser-guided bombs, provide close-air support and carry out other missions.

-Orlando Carvalho, who heads Lockheed's aeronautics division, said in an interview that Marine Corps action would be a "huge milestone" for the programme that marked its transition to a real operational military asset.
+Orlando Carvalho, who heads Lockheed's aeronautics division, said in an interview that Marine Corps action would be a "huge milestone" for the program that marked its transition to a real operational military asset.

-Carvalho said Lockheed had finished writing the 3F software that would mark the end of the jet's development programme, and was starting to test and integrate the new code.
+Carvalho said Lockheed had finished writing the 3B software that would mark the end of the jet's development program, and was starting to test and integrate the new code.

 (Reporting by Andrea Shalal; Editing by Richard Chang)